aescarias/pdfnaut/docs/source/index.rst

-.. pdfnaut documentation master file, created by sphinx-quickstart on Fri Mar  1 16:14:45 2024.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 pdfnaut
 =======

 .. warning::
    This library is currently in a very early stage of development.
-It has only been tested with a small set of known to be spec-compliant documents.
+Expect bugs or issues.

-pdfnaut aims to become a PDF processor for Python -- a library capable of reading and writing PDF documents.
+pdfnaut aims to become a PDF processor for Python capable of reading and writing PDF documents.

-pdfnaut includes a high-level API for reading and writing documents (:class:`~pdfnaut.document.PdfDocument`). pdfnaut is currently capable of the following:
+pdfnaut provides high-level APIs for performing the following actions:

 - Reading compressed & encrypted PDF documents (AES/ARC4, see note below).
-- Inspecting PDFs and extracting data from them.
+- Inspecting PDF structure.
 - Viewing and editing document metadata.
 - Appending, inserting, and removing pages.
 - Building PDFs from scratch.